simplenetes-io/simplenetes/doc/DEVCLUSTER.md

 Now the `config` dir from the webserver pod repo will have been copied into the cluster repo as `./\_config/webserver/config`.
 These configs we now can tune and tailor to the needs of the cluster.
 Every time a pod is compiled the configs from the cluster will be copied to each pod release under each Host the pod is attached to.

 There is one last configuration we will need to make for when attaching this pod.
-If you look in the `pod.yaml` file in the webserver pod you can see two variables: `${HOSTPORTAUTO1}` and `${clusterPortWebserver}`.
+If you look in the `pod.yaml` file in the webserver pod you can see two variables: `${HOSTPORTAUTO1}` and `${clusterPort}`.
 These variables are defined in the `pod.env` file alongside the `pod.yaml` file and they are used when compiling single pods which are not attached to a cluster repo.
 However, when using pods in a cluster we need to define those variables in the cluster-wide `cluster-vars.env` file instead.
 The `pod.env` file will be ignored when attaching pods to clusters.

 There is one special case of variables and that is those who look like `${HOSTPORTAUTOxyz}`, those we will not define in `cluster-vars.env` because Simplenetes will assign those values depending on which host ports are already taken on each Host.

+Note: one can also auto assign cluster ports by using `${CLUSTERPORTAUTOxyz}`, then a cluster wide unique cluster ports is assigned.

 So we simply leave out `${HOSTPORTAUTO1}` and just add `${clusterPort}` with the pod name as prefix, as:

 From inside the `dev-cluster` dir, type:
 ```sh